oxford-arc/arc-software-guide/docs/source/apps/arc_tensorflow.rst

   python -c "import tensorflow as tf; tf.enable_eager_execution(); print(tf.reduce_s um(tf.random_normal([1000, 1000])))"

+The job diagnostic information is useful if you need to contact ARC support if you have problems running your job - so please include it.

 .. warning::
     You cannot run TensorFlow in GPU mode directly from the login nodes.
 This will result in errors - as these systems have no GPUs available.